claycantrell/LLMQualitativeCoder/README.md

 ## 1. Overview
-TranscriptAnalyzer automates the qualitative coding of transcripts or other textual data using Large Language Models (LLMs).
+LLMQualitativeCoder automates the qualitative coding textual data using Large Language Models (LLMs).
 The workflow includes:

 - Loading raw transcripts or text segments.
 - Assigning codes to each meaning unit, either inductively or deductively.